mnahkies/shoe-string-server/README.md

 - find a way to allow issuing of SSL certs for private/internal services?
   - would probably have to go the DNS TXT record route, but AFAIK there is not a standardised API for this that can be reasonably expected to work across providers 😢
+- move influxdb and telegraf out of root docker-compose file and into default application config
+  - this would make it easier to customize these applications, or disable them without requiring modifying the VCS controlled scripts.